 The Merriam-Webster dictionary defines a beard as “the hair that grows on a man’s face, often excluding the mustache.”
 It also defines it as a “hairy or bristly appendage or tuft.”
 Fair enough.

-But, like a lot of things, what’s considered a beard may include the many dozens of styles men rock today – including those we described in a previous post – and many others.
+But, like a lot of things, what’s considered a beard may include the many dozens of styles men rock today – including those we described in our beard styles blog – and many others.
 For this article, however, we’re talking about growing a full beard and how long that takes.

 There’s some confusion regarding what constitutes a “full” beard.
 For some, that may mean a ZZ Top or Duck Dynasty type of beard that is extremely long, or has been allowed to run wild, so to speak.

 What we’re talking about, however, is a beard that fully covers the cheeks, jaw, lip, and chin.
-The neckline is another matter, and keeping your neckline trimmed as you grow a full beard is important to keep it from looking shabby.
+The neckline is another matter, and keeping your neckline trimmed as you grow a full beard is important to keep it from looking like you have a neckbeard.

 To reiterate, when we address the question of how long it takes to grow a beard, we’re talking about how long it takes to grow a full beard.